 Get Involved – Serve on an Advisory Group for City Projects & Initiatives

-In addition to the city's formal Boards and Commissions, opportunities arise throughout the year for positions on various task forces, Community Advisory Committees (CACs), and Technical Advisory Groups (TAGs) to provide feedback on city projects and initiatives.
+In addition to the city's formal Boards and Commissions, opportunities arise throughout the year for positions on various task forces, Community Advisory Committees (CACs), and Stakeholder Advisory Groups (SAGs) to provide feedback on city projects and initiatives.